 You might not sell as fast.
 If you price your home too high or aren’t able to get enough buyers through the door, your house might not sell.
 In the end, you could end up discounting the price or hiring a realtor.

 Being objective is difficult.
 A home represents more than a financial asset to a homeowner.
 Whether you’re negotiating the price or dealing with an inspection issue, it can be challenging to keep your emotions from interfering.

-Some agents aren’t as willing to show for sale by owner (FSBO) properties.
+Some real estate agents aren’t as willing to show for sale by owner (FSBO) properties.
 Even if you are offering a commission to the buyer’s agent, if they aren’t sure, they might pass over your home.

-Hiring a Realtor to Sell Your Home
+Hiring a Real Estate Agent to Sell Your Home

 With total commissions of anywhere between four and seven percent of a home’s sale price, hiring a realtor can cost you.
 But for many home sellers, the price is worth it.

-Here’s what a realtor does:
+Here’s what an agent does:

 Charges a commission.
 This is a percentage of the sale price of the home and isn’t paid until closing.
 Sellers pay the buyers’ agent and sellers’ agent, for a total average commission cost of 4-7% of the sale price (split between the two agents).